 However, melatonin isn’t FDA-regulated nor approved for use as a sleep aid.
 It’s also essential to keep in mind that melatonin doesn’t work like a sleeping pill.
 You should never use it without discussing it with your pediatrician.

-I do not recommend the use of melatonin under the age of 6 in my practice.
-Unfortunately, there are many infant and toddler products that contain melatonin and are marketed as safe without the science to support this claim.
+I do not recommend using melatonin under the age of 6 in my practice.
+Unfortunately, many infant and toddler products contain melatonin and are marketed as safe without the science to support this claim.

 Headshot of Dr. Leah Alexander, MD, FAAP